sordfish/atsamc/README.md

 * [`atsamc-hal`](https://docs.rs/atsamc_hal/) is the result
-  of reading the datasheet for the device and encoding a type-safe layer over the raw `atsamd21g18a` crate.
+  of reading the datasheet for the device and encoding a type-safe layer over the raw `atsamc21n18a` crate.
 This crate implements traits specified by the `embedded-hal` project, making it compatible with various drivers in the embedded rust ecosystem.

 In addition to the generic crates, there are also crates for popular ATSAMC21 based development boards.
-They aim to rename pins to match silk screens or Arduino pin assignments, add helpers for initialization, and re-export the `atsamd-hal` crate.
+They aim to rename pins to match silk screens or Arduino pin assignments, add helpers for initialization, and re-export the `atsamc-hal` crate.

 * [`TBC`](https://docs.rs/TBC/)